-Disclaimer time: I garden in in zone 3b in the Canadian Prairies and thus my advice is best suited to that region, and also highly applicable to zones 2 and 4.
-I realize that readers from many warmer zones read my stuff, so I’ve tried to account for your situation where possible.
-I love comments from those who live in other places!
-Your knowledge of different zones helps lots of people become better gardeners. . .which is probably why you’re here in the first place.
+DISCLAIMER: I garden in Zone 3b on the Canadian Prairies.
+My advice is best suited to that region, but also highly applicable to Zones 2 and 4.
+I realize that readers from many warmer zones read this blog, so I’ve tried to account for other situations where possible, as well.

 Avoid Planting Strawberries in Pots and Raised Beds

 Can you overwinter strawberries in pots and raised beds?
 If you live in a warmer-than-Zone-3 zone… probably.
 If you live where I live?
 No. Just don’t even bother.

 I’m sure some master gardener with way more skills than I currently possess can do it.
 But for the beginner to intermediate gardener, you’re going to have way more success overwintering a strawberry patch that is planted directly into the ground.

 And if you accidentally left your pot of strawberries out over a -40 winter?
 Forget it.
 They’re dead.